eric2323223/jekyll-now/drafts/BERT.md

 	- To save training efforts (save money and time)
 	- Transfer learning has been successful in CV tasks
 - how?
-	- pretraining - generate embeddings
+	- pretraining - generate embeddings (word embeddings)
 	- supervised finetuning - train for downstream tasks

 ### sequential transfer learning